oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 The Authorization Server may choose to authenticate the user before sending the authorization data.
 The authorization data may be delivered as a text message or through a mobile application.

 ## Cross-Device Session Transfer
-In a cross-device service transfer flow a user is authenticated and then authorizes the session transfer on one device, referred to as the Authorization Device (e.g. a personal computer, web portal or application), and transfers the session to the device where they will continue to consume the session, referred to as the Consumption Device (e.g. a mobile phone or portable device).
+In a cross-device service transfer flow, a user is authenticated and then authorizes the session transfer on one device, referred to as the Authorization Device (e.g., a personal computer, web portal or application), and transfers the session to the device where they will continue to consume the session, referred to as the Consumption Device (e.g., a mobile phone or portable device).

 Cross-device session transfer flows enables users to transfer state information, including the authentication and authorization state of the current session to a second device without having to re-enter configuration, authentication or authorization information.
-This allwos users to seamlessly:
+This allows users to seamlessly:

 * Add new devices to a network.
 * Onboard to a mobile application.